Updated: Oct 24, 2022

-BK Shivani explains the meaning behind Diwali celebration and significance of these four days (Vasu Bras, Dhan Teras, Diwali day and Lakshmi pooja)
+BK Shivani explains the meaning behind Diwali celebration and the significance of these four days (Vasu Bras, Dhan Teras, Diwali day, and Lakshmi pooja)

 Essence of Diwali Article

-We light a Diya to signify the 'awakening' of soul, that God comes and makes us conscious of our own self- a divine point of light (soul)
+We light a Diya to signify the 'awakening' of the soul, that God comes and makes us conscious of our own self a divine point of light (soul)

-As we attain a victory over these vices, then Shri Lakshmi (symbol of wealth and prosperity) comes in our life.
+As we attain a victory over these vices, then Shri Lakshmi (symbol of wealth and prosperity) comes into our life.

 PDF version of this article